yysun/apprun-site/src/pages/index.md

 [AppRun](https://apprun.js.org) is a Javascript library for building reliable, high-performance web applications using the Elm inspired Architecture, events, and components.

-**AppRun Site CLI** is a tool to create an [AppRun Site](apprun-site), an application framework for AppRun, which has structure that has the following structure:
+**AppRun Site CLI** is a tool to create an [AppRun Site](apprun-site), an application framework for AppRun.

+AppRun Site lets you organize your code into well-planned directory structure as following:

 ```
 public/
 src/
-  components/
   layout/
-    Layout.tsx
-    index.html
-    style.css
   pages/
-    _lib
-      index.ts
     home/
     contact/
     about/
   config.json
   index.ts
 ```
+It looks like a static site generator.
+However, don't use it to make a Blog site.
+AppRun Site an application framework that has the main design gaols are:

+* Auto-generate the routing events
+* Separate the layout and content
+* Use web components

 ## Quick Start